PiMaker/pimaker.github.io/_texts/rvc1.md

 A "compute shader" doesn't output an image, but simply data.
 It allows, in theory, to run highly parallel code on the GPU to compute any value.
 This is the principle behind CUDA, but is also used in games.

 That sounds too easy though - and indeed it is, VRChat doesn't allow you to use them in your creations.
-However, we can use some trickery here: By pointing Unity's `Camera` object at a quad rendered with our shader[1], and then assigning the output RenderTexture (the target buffer) to an input of our shader, we have essentially created a writable persistent state storage - the basic building block for a compute operation.
+However, we can use some trickery here: By pointing Unity's `Camera` object at a quad rendered with our shader[<a href="#ref1" id="ref1b">1</a>], and then assigning the output RenderTexture (the target buffer) to an input of our shader, we have essentially created a writable persistent state storage - the basic building block for a compute operation.
 Any pixel we write during the fragment (aka pixel) shader stage, we will be able to read back next frame.

 ![Unity Camera Loop](https://raw.githubusercontent.com/pema99/shader-knowledge/main/images/CamLoop1.png)
 <small>(image credit: @pema99 and their fantastic [treasure trove](https://github.com/pema99/shader-knowledge) of forbidden VRChat shader knowledge)</small>